taocpp/PEGTL/doc/Rule-Reference.md

 * Matches a single end-of-line as defined by the input.
 * The default definition of what constitutes a lines ending is system dependent.
   - On Unix-like systems a Unix line ending is matched, a single 'LF'.
-  - On Windows systems an MS-DOS line ending 'CR LF' and Unix line endings work.
+  - On Windows the MS-DOS line ending 'CR LF' is also accepted.
 * Requires an input with an `eol_rule` type definition.
 * [Meta data] and [implementation] mapping:
   - `eol::rule_t` is `internal::eol`